stevenysw/stevenysw.github.io/index.md

 I worked with the Data Science & Statistical Research Team at [Nokia Bell Labs](https://www.bell-labs.com/) as a Machine Learning and AI intern from June to December 2022.
 In Summer 2023, I worked with Payments Data Science and Engineering Team at [Netflix](https://www.netflix.com/) as a Machine Learning Scientist Intern.

-I am currently a Data Scientist Research Intern at [Google](https://about.google/) Ads.
+I am currently a Data Scientist Research Intern at [Google](https://about.google/) Ads Team.

 ## Research
 My current research focus is on non-parametric statistics and causal inference.
 I am also interested in interpretable machine learning, optimization, deep learning and their application in computational biology, social science, and economics.